 This program is designed to protect employees, students and the community from potential health hazards stemming from the use of infectious agents in various laboratory settings.

 To establish and maintain an effective Biological Safety Program in order to protect employees, students and the community from potential health hazards.
 This program is intended to provide the combination of standard and special microbiological practices for work with infectious agents in various laboratory settings.
-The requirements of this program apply to all university employees and students engaged in the laboratory use of infectious agents.
+The requirements of this program apply to all university employees and students engaged in the laboratory use of infectious agents or materials.

-- Biosafety Level 1: work with microorganisms not known to cause disease in healthy human adults and of minimal potential hazard to personnel and the environment under ordinary conditions of use.
+- Biosafety Level 1: work involving well-characterized agents not known to consistently cause disease in immunocompetent adult humans ant that present minimal potential hazard to laboratory personnel and the environment.

-- Biosafety Level 2: work with microorganisms of moderate potential hazard to employees and the environment.
+- Biosafety Level 2: work with agents associated with human disease and pose moderate hazards to personnel and the environment.